How to Create an Effective Plan for Penetration Testing Reports

 When it comes to cybersecurity, pen tests are definitely one of the cooler kids on the block.
 However, you need the correct documentation and critical reports.
 If the proof is in the pudding, then pen tests are pretty sweet, but the final report is the dessert you’re looking for.

-We’re looking at penetration testing reports, their importance, and what they should include to best support the evaluation and the organization’s remediation efforts.
+Join us as we dive into penetration testing reports, their importance, and what they should include to best support the evaluation and the organization’s remediation efforts.

 Here’s what you need to know.